Tax is an unavoidable fact of life and fortunately, New Zealand has a tax system that’s comparatively easy to navigate.

 How will I pay tax?

-NZDr will be placing you in to a District Health Board whereby you will be earning income that will have tax deducted through the PAYE (Pay As You Earn) system.
+NZDr will be placing you in to an employer whereby you will be earning income that will have tax deducted through the PAYE (Pay As You Earn) system.
 An IRD (Inland Revenue Department) number is required for this to prevent tax being deducted at the highest rate.
 NZDr will advise you how to apply for the IRD number as soon as you arrive here.
 That way, you’ll be taxed at the right rate, right from when you start work.

 Tax rates for the 2021-2022 tax year